 Santa Monica CA

 When I graduated in May 1995, academic jobs were scarce and I was somewhat burned out, a recurring problem I have had in life.
-My sister-in-law, Miriam Kouzel Billington, helped me find a small apartment in Santa Monica, California, where I am now living.
-I devoted the next nine months to improving my computer skills.
+My sister-in-law, Miriam Kouzel Billington, lived with my brother Stephen in Santa Monica, California, and told me about a small vacant apartment.
+I rented the apartment and devoted the next year to improving my computer skills.

-Over the next two decades, I worked mainly for my father doing research and writing in support of the slide-lecture course, one of two that he taught (and later co-taught with other faculty) until his retirement in 2013.
+From 1998 until 2018, I worked mainly for my father, at first doing research and writing in support of the slide-lecture course, one of two that he taught (and later co-taught with other faculty) until his retirement in 2013.
 I also co-authored a book with him, Power Speed and Form, in 2006 that explains the great innovations of the late 1800s and early 1900s (eg. telephone, electric power, automobiles, aviation).
 This was a sequel to The Innovators, a book that he wrote in 1996 on the first hundred years of American engineering.

-In 2020 I completed a sequel of my own, From Insight to Innovation, to bring the story up to the present.
-I also wrote an engineering history of the Golden Gate Bridge for the Golden Gate Bridge Highway and Transportation District.
+In early 2000, the owner of my apartment needed to sell and my parents loaned me the money to buy it.
+My mother and father passed away in 2016 and 2018, leaving me with a small income to supplement social security.
+In 2020 I completed on my own the third and last book that my dad and I had planned, From Insight to Innovation, to bring the story of American innovation up to the present.
+In 2016 I also finished an engineering history of the Golden Gate Bridge for the Golden Gate Bridge Highway and Transportation District.
 The aim of these books is to make key technical events accessible in engineering terms without calculus.
 I am grateful to the National Endowment for the Humanities and to the National Science Foundation for grants to me that helped to underwrite this work.

 Here is a photo of me and my two nieces, Zoe and Francesca, sister-in-law Miriam, and sister Sarah.